antoineboquet/greek-conversion/README.md

 You can access each representation by calling the following properties: `betaCode`, `greek` & `transliteration`.

-Note that the `settings` are also applied to the input string in order to have truly equivalent representations.
+Note that `settings` is also applied to the input string in order to have truly equivalent representations.
 You can retrieve the original string using the `source` property.

 ### Example